dafny-lang/dafny/docs/HowToFAQ/Errors.md

 # **Command-line Errors and Warnings**

+{% include_relative Errors-CommandLine.md %}

 # **Parser Errors and Warnings**

 {% include_relative Errors-Parser.md %}}

 # **Name and Type Resolution Errors and Warnings**

+_This section is a work in progress_

 # **Verification Errors**

+_This section is a work in progress_

 # **Compilation Errors**

+_This section is a work in progress_